 In conclusion, differences of the selected improved rice lines were observed for relative drought tolerance in terms of growth, grain yield, chlorophyll content and water use efficiency.
-From this study, five tolerant rice lines had good performance in the areas where drought has a problem.
+From this study, five tolerant rice lines would be useful in the areas where drought has a problem.